 Some good news: While low testosterone is becoming increasingly common—research from the American Urological Association (1) suggests that up to 40 percent of adult men and 20 percent of men under the age of 40 are testosterone deficient—high testosterone is relatively rare.“It’s uncommon for men to naturally have too much testosterone,” says urologist Joshua Calvert, M.D.

-However, genetics, steroid use, and some medical conditions can push testosterone levels out of the healthy range.
+However, genetics, steroid use, and some medical conditions can lead to high testosterone levels.
 An overabundance of T can lead to behavior and mood changes, skin issues, sleep problems, lower sperm count, and more.

 Worse, left untreated, high testosterone can raise your cholesterol, upping your risk for high blood pressure and cardiac events like a heart attack or stroke, says Calvert.
 Here’s what you need to know about high testosterone in men, the signs of high T, and how to treat it.

 What Are Normal Testosterone Levels for Men?

 Testosterone is the primary male sex hormone.
 It regulates your sex drive, your ability to put on muscle, sperm production, and more.
 Testosterone is primarily produced in the testes, which ramp up production of the hormone as puberty approaches.
 They keep pumping it out at a decent clip until your mid-30s, when T levels naturally start to decline.

 Testosterone is measured in nanograms per deciliter (ng/dL) and levels fluctuate with age, says Calvert.
 T peaks in your late teens and early twenties, with healthy levels between 300 and 1,200 ng/dL.